DignitySAMP/vilt-images/README.md

 ## todo
+  - create album must be protected, auth only

   - add image names and descriptions
     - render this in a way that doesnt break the design, perhaps only show description on individual /show/ page.
     - 'description' will become 'name'.